Juan Carlos Sarnari

-Juan Carlos Sarnari (born January 22, 1942) is a former Argentine football midfielder/striker.
-He was born in Argentina.
+Juan Carlos Sarnari (22 January 1942 – 21 April 2023) was an Argentine footballer who played as a midfielder.
 He scored 29 goals in the Copa Libertadores, making him the 6th-highest scoring player in Copa Libertadores history.

 Playing career

 Sarnari started his career at River Plate at the age of 17.
 In 1963 he spent a season with Huracán.
 He returned to River in 1964.

-In 1966 Sarnari was selected to represent the Argentina national football team at the 1966 FIFA World Cup.
+In 1966 Sarnari was selected to represent the Argentina national team at the 1966 FIFA World Cup.
+He was capped 6 times and scored 1 goal.

-In 1967 Sarnari moved to Chile where he played for Universidad Católica and Universidad de Chile (football club), in 1973 Sanari moved to Colombia where he played for Independiente Medellín and Independiente Santa Fe.
+In 1967 Sarnari moved to Chile where he played for Universidad Católica and Universidad de Chile, in 1973 Sanari moved to Colombia where he played for Independiente Medellín and Independiente Santa Fe.
 He won the 1975 league title with Santa Fe.

 Managerial career

-Sarnari has been the manager of several clubs in Colombia including Deportes Quindío, Independiente Santa Fe and Once Caldas.
+Sarnari was the manager of several clubs in Colombia including Deportes Quindío, Independiente Santa Fe and Once Caldas.